 The Verizon Store

-If you get chills at the thought of braving Black Friday crowds at the big-box store, skip the crush and head to the Verizon Store.
-Although Verizon plans and products are widely available at Best Buy and other large-format retailers, the branded stores offer a host of deals that aren’t available anywhere else.
+If you get chills at the thought of braving Black Friday crowds at the big-box stores, skip the rush and head to the Verizon Store.
+Although Verizon plans and products are widely available at Best Buy and other large-format retailers, Verizon stores offer a host of deals that aren’t available anywhere else.
 It’s worth making an extra stop (or heading online) to see what you could save on a new phone or plan.

-If you’re a current Verizon customer, you probably received an email advertising exclusive device markdowns, often 50% or greater, in the run-up to Black Friday.
+If you’re a current Verizon customer, you probably received an email advertising exclusive device markdowns – often 50% or higher – in the run-up to Black Friday.
 Those deals are good online and in-store.